In Economics, what is a Public Good?

 There are some basic examples of products that do not meet the basic definition of a public good.
 It is about obtaining professional services, such as those of a doctor or lawyer.
 When a person makes an appointment with any of these professionals, he is wasting that professional’s time.
 This same time cannot be consumed by any other person, the duration of the appointment being excludable and rivalable.
 Also, many medications are limited in terms of consumer access, and some require a prescription from a qualified medical professional.
 The fact that some are excluded from access to these drugs means that drugs of this type are considered exclusionary and rival and therefore not a public good.

-See also What is car wrap advertising?
+See also What is expansionary monetary policy?

 Over time, technological advances have created new types of public goods.
 The electric light pole is an example of a public good that became commonplace in the early years of the 20th century.
 Since its light was available for anyone to enjoy while walking down the street, the device met the criteria of being non-excludable and unrivaled.
 Today, products such as software packages are often classified as public goods.
 This is particularly true with products such as free software, widely available to anyone who wants to use it, with no cost or savings barriers that inhibit consumption.